MGaloto/MGaloto/README.md

  </br>

 I am passionate about everything I do, especially when it comes to working with data.
-I can combine programming languages ​​to get the best out of each one and get the best possible results.
+I can combine programming languages to get the best out of each one and get the best possible results.

  <br>